nesygems/nesygems.github.io/_speakers/speaker3.md

 ---

 <!-- Whatever you write below will show up as the speaker's bio -->
-Guy van den Broeck is an associate professor at the University of California, Los Angeles (UCLA), where he directs a lab on Statistical Relational AI (StarAI).
-His recent research has focused on Neurosymbolic AI, in particular using Probabilistic Circuits: A collection of tractable models for inference on discrete random variables.
+Guy van den Broeck is an associate professor at the University of California, Los Angeles (UCLA), where he directs the Statistical Relational AI (StarAI) lab.
+His recent research has focused on Neurosymbolic AI, in particular using Probabilistic Circuits, a collection of tractable models for inference on discrete random variables.
 Guy obtained his Ph.D. at the KU Leuven on lifted inference for StarAI.